UCL/ucl_software_carpentry/sql/sql.md

 Programming with databases
 --------------------------

-* Using the Python API for SQLite.
+* Using the Python API for SQLite: see [this IPython notebook](sql.ipynb) for a short example.
 * Importing data without Firefox.